 Stormwater is the runoff water that occurs when precipitation from rain or snowmelt flows over the ground that can pick up debris, litter, sand, bacteria, chemicals (like fertilizers) from lawns, and oil and gas from cars, and other pollutants.
-Stormwater Pollution is the number one source of water pollution in the USA.
+Stormwater pollution is the number one source of water pollution in the USA.
 Impervious surfaces like driveways, sidewalks, and streets prevent stormwater runoff from naturally soaking into the ground.
 Anything that enters a storm sewer system is discharged untreated into the waterbodies we use for swimming, fishing, and for providing drinking water.

 The impact of storm water on transportation projects may need to be assessed in future stages of project development.
 Storm water management should be incorporated into the construction phase of a project to prevent the direct runoff of water containing sediment into waterways and reduce sediment entering the storm drainage system.
-There are a number of mitigation techniques that can be used to curb stormwater runoff including grass swales, filter strips, permeable pavement, detention basins, and retention ponds.
-Mitigation activities are further described in the last section of this Appendix.
+Map D-3 includes the AMATS area sewer system that is grouped into five categories: